TRAVEL STORY

 Louis: “I don't use mosquito repellent; I just swat them.”

 And then, Louis turns and leads us back through the mud, mosquitos, and swaying fronds in a companionable silence.
 From the trees and lianas comes the call of the bill bird, the keel–billed toucan, whose steady crick crick carries through the forest.
-Back at the ceremonial center, we buy a booklet (c.1970) that says that pyramid B-1 may have been more complex than pyramid A–4, that pyramid B–4 may be the site where copal and jade were cast into a blazing fire, that the shape of structure B–2 suggests a palace, but we can never be certain; that the glyph–writing is not yet cracked, and that the true name of the city is unknown.
+Back at the ceremonial center, we buy a booklet (c.1970) that says that pyramid B–1 may have been more complex than pyramid A–4, that pyramid B–4 may be the site where copal and jade were cast into a blazing fire, that the shape of structure B–2 suggests a palace, but we can never be certain; that the glyph–writing is not yet cracked, and that the true name of the city is unknown.5

-Altun Ha, we also learn, is the modern Maya language equivalent for “Rockstone Waters“ — the pond! — which is partially clay-lined, indicating ancient engineering.
-As it turns out, the nameless pyramid we were standing on in casual cotton tee shirts, was designed as a structure to both focus and manifest divine energy for the human world, and as a means to move from earthly to celestial geography.
+Altun Ha, we also learn, is the modern Maya language equivalent for “Rockstone Waters” — the pond! — which is partially clay-lined, indicating ancient engineering.
+As it turns out, the nameless pyramid we were standing on in casual cotton tee shirts was designed as a structure to both focus and manifest divine energy for the human world, and as a means to move from earthly to celestial geography.

 Just tiptoeing into the ancient Maya world, you can find yourself in a vastly new reality, an experience not unlike the one the Maya meant to embody via their pyramids.
-They had noticed that the Earth was a thin band of existence so they constructed gateways into the fullness of the universe.
+They had noticed that the Earth was a thin band of existence, so they constructed gateways into the fullness of the universe.
 The pyramids are special points, intersections of the vertical and horizontal planes through which the sacred ceiba (silk-cotton) tree may grow from the underworld to the Earth and onward into celestial regions.
 This was a route by which the Maya expressed the continuum between the natural and numinous worlds.
 To link worlds they felt the geometry and siting of the pyramids must be precise, so each one is aligned to one of the four cardinal points of Mayan space which was — like time for Einstein — as much an autonomous, pervasive force as an abstract measuring device.

 Later that day, sitting on the seawall back in Belize City, Katherine admires the huge black birds soaring on eight foot wings over the bay.
-“Magnificent Frigatebirds,” she says, and it takes a little Abbot and Costello “who's on first” go–round for me to realize that “magnificent” is part of the bird's name, not an adjective Katherine is supplying.
-As we watch the birds with their sharp, pointed wings and red gullets sailing wind currents out to sea then back to shore, Katherine and I discuss the Maya constructions: in the conjunction of space, time, and matter they seem to have been making a kind of unified field theory, one that also included the union of spirit and matter.
+“Magnificent Frigatebirds,” she says, and it takes a little Abbot and Costello “who’s on first” go–round for me to realize that “magnificent” is part of the bird’s name — not an adjective Katherine is supplying.
+As we watch the birds with their sharp, pointed wings and red gullets sailing wind currents out to sea and then back to shore, Katherine and I discuss the Maya constructions: in the conjunction of space, time, and matter, they seem to have been making a kind of unified field theory, one that also included the union of spirit and matter.
 The pyramids also served as tombs from which rulers launched their souls’ journeys through the afterlife.

-At Altun Ha, we had innocently climbed an invisible axis mundi and stood in the doorway to time and space.
-On the crest of the pyramid, led by its shape, we had instinctively turned toward the four directions, to view the surround in the quadrants that characterize Amerindian geography: to the East is birth and vitality; to the North, maturity; to the West, old age.
-And in the South, ahhh.
-Ignorant of the implications of traveling, or even facing, to the Maya south, we had looked directly into the jungle thicket that grows where a soul may become lost, unable to return to the center.
+At Altun Ha, we had innocently climbed an invisible axis mundi and, wearing T-shirts, stood in the doorway to time and space.
+On the crest of the pyramid, led by its shape, we had instinctively turned toward the four directions, to view the surrounding in the quadrants that characterize Amerindian geography: to the East is birth and vitality; to the North, maturity; to the West, old age.
+And in the South — ahhh.
+Ignorant of the implications of traveling, or even facing, to the Maya south we had looked directly into the jungle thicket that grows where a soul may become lost, unable to return to the center.7 While gazing out on the Maya landscape of life, we had also been standing above the chambered tomb of some elite person who had been buried with mounds of jade carvings, shell necklaces, jaguar claws, a folding book written on bark from the wild fig tree, and a cache of stingray spines used in ritual blood lettings.
+Scholarly accounts from the 1950s are tinged with a sadness that arose as the older view of the Maya as a peaceful theocracy yielded to evidence of a society that knew war and whose citizens engaged in ritual sacrifices.

 “All moons, all years, all days, all winds, reach their completion”